-Results from these research tasks helped to understand and quantify the TDA's workforce housing need, form initial ideas on how to develop selected TDA sites, and come up with strategies to support housing need.
+Results from these research tasks helped to understand and quantify the TDA's workforce housing need, develop initial ideas on how to develop selected TDA-sites, and supported strategies in the housing action plan.

 Employee Survey

 Early in the study, EPS distributed an online survey to current and former employees at TDA to gather their input.
 The survey was created in SurveyMonkey and distributed online in March 2023.
 Current and former TDA employees were invited to take the survey, which stayed open for 28 days.
 The survey was also translated into Spanish to make it accessible for Spanish-speaking employees.
 The survey contained 29 questions that asked about respondents' current housing situation, their challenges in securing housing in the region, and preferred housing types (Appendix A).